 2. New technology - Most of us are familiar with the scenario of buying an electronic device which at the time of purchase is the most advanced or current model to quickly discover that a new model is on its way with newer technology.
 While technological improvements in the hearing aid industry won’t rival the likes of mobile phones for example, technology is continually improving.
 Amplification grows, sound is better distinguished, new features added and other recent developments make hearing aids an even better solution today than they were even a few short years ago.

 4. Affordability - Before the days of buying hearing aids online, the only option for a private hearing aid would be to spend thousands of pounds at your local hearing centre where choice was limited and the price often prohibitive.
 Today, you have plenty of choice.
-There are still many hearing aids available at up to £3,500 each or you can buy online from as little as £99 with a 30 day money back guarantee for extra piece of mind.
+There are still many hearing aids available at up to £3,500 each or you can buy online for a fraction of the price with a 30 day money back guarantee for extra piece of mind.
 The choice is yours.

 This entry was posted in Hearing Aids on 6th May 2011 by ran.